Judy Stone: Early life

-Stone grew up in the Sydney suburb of Granville.
+Judith Anne Stone was born on 1 January 1942 at Summer Hill, New South Wales and grew up in the Sydney suburb of Granville.
 She has two younger sisters, Joyce and Janice.

 From a young age she sang country music at home and her parents bought her a guitar, which she learned to play.

 Career

-In her early teens Stone entered and won a local talent contest and was noticed by an attendee, Reg Lindsay.
+Stone entered and won a local talent contest in her early teens and was noticed by country singer Reg Lindsay.
 By November 1956 she had joined his touring performance troupe, the Reg Lindsay Show, and stayed for 18 months.
 In July 1957 a reviewer of Lindsay's show in Cabramatta for The Biz wrote that "Little Judy Stone, of Granville, was very pleasing in her turn."

 Stone hired Kevin Jacobsen as her talent agent.
 She described meeting him, "I used to sing, with a heavy guitar, Western style numbers.
 Once I met Kevin he gave me one instruction: 'Throw that guitar out the window.'
 Although I did not throw it out any window, I am now singing without any of my own musical accompaniment."
 Jacobsen's older brother, Col Joye, was an established pop singer and regular performer on Bandstand, a TV music show.
 Stone supported his group, Joye and the Joy Boys, on their tours of South Australia, Victoria and Queensland.
 Stone, as a young performer, had been billed as "The Cowgirl from Granville" but on her first appearance on Bandstand she was mistakenly announced as "The Callgirl from Granville".
 By May 1961 she had also appeared on other TV music shows, Teen Time and Six O'Clock Rock.

 Jacobsen had Stone signed with Festival Records and in June 1961 she issued her debut single, "You're Driving Me Mad" – a cover version of the 1958 song by United States singer, Jo Ann Campbell.
 For the track she was backed by the Joy Boys.
 In August she relocated to Melbourne, for three months, to appear on Graham Kennedy's In Melbourne Tonight variety TV show.
 She expected that "While in Melbourne most of my shows will be adult performances, which will be a change from the present teenagers' shows."
 Her third single, "I'll Step Down", was released in February 1962 and became a top 10 hit in Sydney and top 20 in Brisbane.
 The Biz' correspondent compared it to her earlier single, "Although very different to 'You're Driving Me Mad', this still possesses the inimitable style of this great little local star."
 Also in that year Stone issued her debut album, I'll Step Down, on Festival.